Studio D 1105 Apalachee Parkway

 Tallahassee Salsa Dancers

 Tallahassee Salsa Dancers, founded in 2012, was developed as a community based latin dance team that focuses on sharing the love of latin dance with the Big Bend Area.
 Previously, the latin dance scene was built by student run teams.
 TSD was created to keep the scene active in Tallahassee year round.
 This includes group or private lessons, dance workshops, latin dance social events, and performances.
-TSD is comprised of 4 active dance teams, Semi Pro, Mambo Team, Bachata Team, and Ladies Styling team.
-Only existing for 2 years, performances include Atlanta Bachata Fest, Unity Dance, Jacksonville Salsa Jam, Tallahassee Latin Dance Festival, Paradise Dance Festival and many more.
+TSD is comprised of 3 active dance teams Mambo Team, Bachata Ladies Styling Team, and Mambo Ladies Styling team.
+Only existing for32 years, performances include Atlanta Bachata Fest, Unity Dance, Jacksonville Salsa Jam, Tallahassee Latin Dance Festival, Paradise Dance Festival, Texas Salsa Congress and many more.

 Karel Perez, a professional dancer and instructor of Afro-Cuban dancing, was born in Havana, Cuba.
 He instructs dances such as Rumba (Guanguanco), Palo, and Yoruba dancing.
 He currently lives in Tampa, Florida.
 He has worked with many different groups that have African roots as a common factor, such as: African’s Roots, an Israeli group that embraces dancing from West –Africa , Coco Loco, an Afro-Brazilian group that dances Maculele Tofaa, a group from Israel that embraces traditional Afro-Cuban Folklore dancing.